uynitsuj/uynitsuj.github.io/_posts/2023-04-04-bonding-with-bots-hri.md

 image: Post7/file51575.jpg

 ---
-Preface: This piece was originally written as a final paper for a course on Human-Robot Interaction (HRI).
+Preface: This piece was originally written as a final paper on Human-Robot Interaction (HRI).
 The goal was to create an engaging and informative article on the subject.
 Since the content fit well enough with the overall theme of my website, I decided to adapt it into a post for this platform.

 <br>
 <div align="center">*   *   *</div>